microsoft/nni/docs/en_US/TrainingService/PaiMode.md

 * containerNFSMountPath
     * Required key.
 Set the mount path in your container used in PAI.
 * paiStoragePlugin
-    * Required key.
+    * Optional key.
 Set the storage plugin name used in PAI.
+If it is not set in trial configuration, it should be set in the config file specified in `paiConfigPath` field.
+* paiConfigPath
+    * Optional key.
+Set the file path of pai job configuration, the file is in yaml format.

 Once complete to fill NNI experiment config file and save (for example, save as exp_pai.yml), then run the following command